 This course serves as an Inspiration and Introduction to Wildlife Tracking.

 Learn to see the bent twig, pushed down grass and know that an animal passed here.
 How long ago?
 What animal?
 This course introduces you to the clear tracks in mud and sand to prepare you for further study in the mystery and excitement of Animal tracking.
-We will explore areas in low lying forest and riparian areas.
+We will explore areas in the low lying forest and riparian areas of beautiful Captain William Clark Regional Park and Steigerwald Lake Wildlife Refuge.

 Participants need to be prepared for walking and being in the field for the class time.
 Please bring a bag lunch.